zuckung/endless-sky-plugins/README.md

 <br>

-Unlocks following hai missions: Unwanted Cargo Trigger, Hiding in Plain Sight, Nanachi 1,Expanding Business [1].
+Unlocks following hai missions: Unwanted Cargo Trigger, Hiding in Plain Sight, Nanachi 1,Expanding Business [1] and Hai Reveal: Pirate Troubles [0].
 If there are followups they work too.<br>

 <br>